Spreading of Correlations and Entanglement in the Long-Range Transverse Ising Chain

 \acknowledgments

 We thank the CPHT computer team for valuable support.
 The numerical calculations were performed using HPC resources from GENCI-CINES (Grant 2019-A0070510300).
-We acknowledge use of the ITensors.jl software package~\cite{Fishman+20}.
-L.T. acknowledges support from the Ram\'on y Cajal program RYC-2016-20594, the ``Plan Nacional Generaci\'on de Conocimiento'' PGC2018-095862-B-C22 and the State Agency for Research of the Spanish Ministry of Science and Innovation through the “Unit of Excellence María de Maeztu 2020-2023” award to the Institute of Cosmos Sciences (CEX2019-000918-M).
+We acknowledge use of the {ITensors.jl} software package~\cite{Fishman+20}.
+L.T.~acknowledges support from the Ramón y Cajal program RYC-2016-20594, the ``Plan Nacional Generación de Conocimiento'' PGC2018-095862-B-C22 and the State Agency for Research of the Spanish Ministry of Science and Innovation through the ``Unit of Excellence María de Maeztu 2020-2023'' award to the Institute of Cosmos Sciences (CEX2019-000918-M).

 J.T.S.~and J.D.~contributed equally to this work.

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{section}} \onecolumngrid